-Series B Preferred Stock Purchase Agreement
+January 2018 Series B Preferred Stock Purchase Agreement

-On January 8, 2018, we entered into a definitive securities purchase agreement (or the Purchase Agreement) with Mayne Pharma, pursuant to which Mayne Pharma agreed to purchase from us, and we agreed to issue to Mayne Pharma (over three closings as described further below, each referred to as a Closing):
+On January 8, 2018, we entered into a definitive securities purchase agreement (referred to in this "Certain Relationships and Related Party Transactions" referred to in this "Certain Relationships and Related Party Transactions" as the Purchase Agreement) with Mayne Pharma, pursuant to which Mayne Pharma agreed to purchase from us, and we agreed to issue to Mayne Pharma (over three closings as described further below, each referred to as a Closing):

-- (i) up to 7,246,377 shares of our Series B Convertible Preferred Stock (or the Series B Preferred Stock for a description of the Series B Preferred Stock, please see our Certificate of Designation of Series B Preferred Stock of the Company, dated January 8, 2018) at \$0.69 per share of Series B Preferred Stock (with each share of Series B Preferred Stock being convertible into three (3) shares of our common stock for an effective price per share of common stock of \$0.23), for potential gross proceeds of \$5,000,000; - (ii) Series A warrants (or the Series A Warrants) to purchase up to an aggregate 5,434,783 shares of common stock, with two-year term from the date of issuance and an exercise price per share of \$0.23; and - (iii) Series B warrants (or the Series B Warrants) to purchase up to an aggregate of 5,434,783 shares of common stock, with a five-year term from the date of issuance and an exercise price per share of \$0.275 (which we refer to together with the Series A Warrants as, the Warrants).
+- (i) up to 7,246,377 shares of our Series B Preferred Stock at \$0.69 per share of Series B Preferred Stock (with each share of Series B Preferred Stock being convertible into three (3) shares of our common stock for an effective price per share of common stock of \$0.23), for potential gross proceeds of \$5,000,000; - (ii) Series A warrants (referred to as the Series A Warrants) to purchase up to an aggregate 5,434,783 shares of common stock, with a two-year term from the date of issuance and an exercise price per share of \$0.23; and - (iii) Series B warrants (referred to as the Series B Warrants) to purchase up to an aggregate of 5,434,783 shares of common stock, with a five-year term from the date of issuance and an exercise price per share of \$0.275 (which we refer to together with the Series A Warrants as, the "Warrants").

 The transactions contemplated by the Purchase Agreement are referred to herein as the Financing.
-The Financing contemplates three Closings, as follows:
+The Financing contemplated three Closings, as follows:

-- (i) \$2.4 million was funded at an initial closing of the Financing that occurred on January 10, 2018 (or the Initial Closing); - (ii) \$1.6 million shall be funded on or before July 1, 2018 (or the Second Closing); and - (iii) \$1.0 million may be funded on or before December 31, 2018 (or the Third Closing).
+- (i) \$2.4 million was funded at an initial closing of the Financing that occurred on January 10, 2018; - (ii) \$1.6 million was funded on July 5, 2018; and - (iii) \$1.0 million may be funded on or before December 31, 2018 (referred to as the Third Closing) did not occur.